YoannBuzenet/react-image-manager/README.md

 - Crop images and upload them to your server (using react-image-crop library)
 - See your images in galleries

+## Make it work

+1. At the root of your React tree, wrap your app with `ImageManagerContainer` component.
+   `import { ImageManagerContainer } from "react-image-manager";`

+2. Pass the right props to `ImageManagerContainer` to make it work.
+Constraint the crop ratio, pass the array of images that will be displayed, allow or disallow multi selection, choose min width of image upload...

+3. To make the component appear, use the hook `useImageManager` `import { useImageManager } from "react-image-manager";` `const { isDisplayedImageManager, setIsDisplayedImageManager } = useImageManager();` and just call `setIsDisplayedImageManager(true);`

 ## Choose mode

 Via the `mode` props, you can either choose gallery only mode, or crop only, or both.